closedLoop/prompt-to-code/manyhats/README.md

-ManyHats: A Multi-Agent Task Management Framework
+TaskForce: A Multi-Agent Task Management Framework
 =====================================================

-**ManyHats** is a framework designed to create a large team of agents that work together to accomplish various tasks.
-By delegating tasks to agents with appropriate workflows and tools, ManyHats helps you get things done efficiently.
+**TaskForce** is a framework designed to create a large team of agents, including AI agents and humans, that collaborate to accomplish various tasks.
+By delegating tasks to agents with appropriate workflows and tools, TaskForce helps you get things done efficiently.

 # Key Concepts

-* **Action Item**: A task sent to the ManyHats infrastructure that needs to be completed.
+* **Action Item**: A task sent to the TaskForce infrastructure that needs to be completed.
 * **Agent**: An entity responsible for completing action items while assuming specific roles.
 Agents can evaluate, execute, and assess tasks in designated execution environments with specific permissions.
-* **Role / 'Hat'**: A set of workflows and tools that an agent uses to complete an action item.
-Agents can wear multiple hats and switch between them.
-Role classes are named with the 'Hat' suffix, e.g., `SearchHat`, `CodingHat`.
+* **Role**: A set of workflows and tools that an agent uses to complete an action item.
+Each agent is assigned a role and named with the 'Role' suffix, e.g., `SearchRole`, `CodingRole`.
 * **Workflow**: A set of steps, functions, or state-machines associated with a role, used to complete tasks.
 Each role has its own unique workflows.
 * **Tool**: External software, APIs, or services that a workflow uses to complete action items.
 Tool classes are named with the 'Tool' suffix, e.g., `GithubTool`, `GoogleSearchTool`.
 Tools can be utilized by multiple workflows.
 * **Task**: A unit of work, consisting of an action item, an agent, and an optional parent task.
 Tasks are organized in a network called a Task-DAG (Directed Acyclic Graph).